-The Portable One Dual Domain can sweep most of these measurements across a user-specified frequency or amplitude range and display a graph of the results.
+The Portable One Plus Access can sweep most of these measurements across a user-specified frequency or amplitude range and display a graph of the results.
 The graph top and bottom values may be set by the user, even after a sweep, with the data dynamically re-scaling.
 After sweeping, a cursor may be used to provide numeric readout of any point on the graph.
+Measurements may also be displayed on an analog-style bargraph with a user-selectable range.